Laugharne/solana_calyptus/03 - Mint Your First Token/07 - Mint Your First Token.md

 However, there is a downside to this method.

-The first downside.
+1. **The first downside**.
 Suppose you are an NFT hoarder, having collected 1000 NFT.
 When your friend wants to send you an NFT from a mint which you already own, he will need to know the correct token account to send this NFT.
 That means, keeping track of all those 1000 token accounts.

-The second downside.
+2. **The second downside**.
 Suppose you want to introduce your non-crypto native friend to NFTs.
 Your friend has never minted from the collection before.
 If you want to send him his first NFT from a collection he has never minted, your friend needs to have a token account from that Mint’s NFT.
 This makes transferring assets difficult and cumbersome.
 It also means that airdrop campaigns become impossible.

 This is where the motivation to reduce the friction when working with Solana tokens came in, which led to spec a new way for the token account to map to the user’s wallet, using the [**Associated Token Account**](https://spl.solana.com/token).

+### The `Associated Token Account` (ATA)

 The **Associated Token Account** is a PDA that is deterministically derived using the address and mint account.